scokobro/logseq/pages/global_insights.md

 ## DONE Ask Niino if he can contact Adachi [[Sep 7th, 2020]] #gii
 ## DONE ensure Miwa has all details of how to prepare #gii
 ## DONE PR for sessions to JDP students #gii
-## TODO Can Tsujimoto do 1st Oct - Ana contacting
+## DONE Can Tsujimoto do 1st Oct - Ana contacting
 ## DONE contact Andrew re no-sho for 24th
+## TODO contact AMEKAWA re session on Food
 ##